nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 ./setup_security_server_sidecar.sh <name of the sidecar container> <admin UI port> <software token PIN code> <admin username> <admin password> <remote database server hostname> <remote database server port>
 ```

-If we are using the [dockerhub image for the installation](#262-installation-using-dockerhub-image) we must fill the optional parameters in the run command (**reference data: 1.7, 1.8, 1.9**):
+If you use the [dockerhub image for the installation](#262-installation-using-dockerhub-image) you must fill the optional parameters in the run command (**reference data: 1.7, 1.8, 1.9**):
 ```
 docker run ... -e XROAD_DB_HOST=<database host> -e XROAD_DB_PORT=<database port> -e XROAD_DB_PWD=<xroad db password> ...
 ```

 The user for the connection will be the default database user `postgres`.
-The following configuration is needed on the remote database server to allow external access to the remote PostgreSQL database from the Security Server Sidecar:
+You need the following configuration on the remote database server to allow external access to the remote PostgreSQL database from the Security Server Sidecar:
 ```bash
 [...]
   # - Connection Settings -